 I started reading a new fantasy series lately, set in the modern day.
 The main character is a Midwestern white girl who ends up in faerie land with a bunch of fae also described as stereotypically Anglo-Saxon.
 Something about the naming conventions rubbed me the wrong way and I abandoned the story before I was halfway through the novel.
 I guess we’re all supposed to assume all fae are of British origin?

 Why can’t the faerie all be as diverse as, oh, I don’t know, my neighborhood or my kid’s public school classroom?
-Honestly, I figure they shouldn’t even look all that human…but, as a writer, if you are determined to make your fantasy creatures pseudo-human, I think it’s a good idea to look around your neighborhood, school, or workplace.
+Honestly, I figure they shouldn’t even look all that human…but, as a writer, if you are determined to make your fantasy creatures pseudo-human, I think it’s a good idea to look around your neighborhood, school, or workplace to provide the diversity inherent in our society.

 Of course, I’ve read and loved the Rick Riordan series.
 He does an excellent job including diversity in his books without making you feel like he’s including a token minority.
 I especially appreciate how he works the diversity into the plot—I’m thinking in particular of Frank and how Greco-Roman culture spread to Asia.
 I thought his handling of Arab Spring and stereotypes in The Kane Chronicles may have opened his readers’ eyes to their privilege.